 2. Break Down Deliverables: Decompose every project delivery into smaller tasks.
 The deliverable of “feature definition,” for example, may be split into stakeholder meetings, requirement collecting, and feature prioritizing.

-3. Assign Responsibilities: Allocate each task to the right team member based on their availability and skill set.
-Review and modify the tasks often to keep the project on schedule.
+3. Assign Responsibilities: Allocate each task to the appropriate team member based on their availability and skill set.
+Use relationship mapping tools to provide a clearer understanding of team dynamics and interactions, ensuring more effective task assignments.
+Regularly review and adjust these assignments to keep the project on track

 4. Set Milestones: Create goals by setting benchmarks.
 Mark each phase’s milestones to monitor development and ensure timely completion.
 See these benchmarks using PM tools like Mirorim.